nvijaykarthik/FeatureControlCenter/README.md

 ## Available Features
 1. Enterprise level feature management
 2. Control the features at Portfolio level
-3. Create new Feature, Registering the application , creating group of applications etc., so that features can be shared across
+3. Create new Feature, Add impacted service,configure the action strategy.
 4. Ability to provide the all active features
-5. Ability to provide return the given feature is active or not.
+5. Ability to return the given feature is active or not.
 6. UI to control/manage the features.
 7. Activate and Deactivate the feature
-8. Activate and Deactivate the feature in periodic level using (cron)
+8. Activate and Deactivate the feature in periodic level or scheduled the feature activation time.
-9. Apply the feature to a portfolio level , single or Set of applications , single or set of application group, etc.,
-10. Migration to higher environment is via propagation no need to recreate the settings again other env.
+9. Migration to higher environment is via propagation no need to recreate the settings again other env. (experiment level)